thecodechaser/blog-app/README.md

 rails server
 ```

-Open http://localhost:3000/ in your browser.
+Visit http://localhost:3000/ in your browser.

 ### Run tests